Implantable Cardioverter-Defibrillator (ICD)

 Your doctor will put the ICD in your chest during minor surgery.
 You will not have open-chest surgery.
 You probably will have local anesthesia .
 This means that you will be awake but feel no pain.
 You also will likely have medicine to make you feel relaxed and sleepy.

 Your doctor makes a small cut (incision) in your upper chest.
-Most of the time, he or she puts one or two leads (wires) in a vein and threads them to the heart.
-Sometimes, the leads are placed under the skin of your chest.
+For one type of ICD (transvenous), your doctor puts one or two leads (wires) in a vein and threads them to the heart.
+For another type (subcutaneous), the lead is placed under the skin so that it lies near your heart.
 Then your doctor connects the leads to the ICD.
 Your doctor puts the ICD under the skin of your chest and closes the incision.
 Your doctor also programs the ICD.

 In some cases, the doctor may be able to put the ICD in another place in the chest so that you don't have a scar on your upper chest.
 This would allow you to wear clothing with a lower neckline and still keep the scar covered.